zaoqi/kindlelauncher/README.txt

 If you have NO extensions?
 It will show a message telling you that.
 You then select a button to run the relevant command.
 Paginated results are provided.
+If the device shouts at you about keys, developer access, a testing device or a jailbreak, you forgot to install the Mobileread Kindlet Kit ;).

 NOTE: /mnt/us/extensions is simply a folder called "extensions" a normal folder you can access when you connect via normal USB.